Paternalism in world evangelism: Helping or hurting?

 Upon returning home, Maria gave a great report to our church.
 As a result, we decided to partner with this couple for a year.
 Our plan was to send them financial support and to help with their two boys as we saw a need.
 We wound up being unable to send them money the traditional way, but we have still communicated in spite of that obstacle.

-Recently, we had a note from them saying they have been moved to a new place and they are now across from the border at Del Rio.
+We recently had a note from them saying they have been moved to a new place and are now across from the border at Del Rio.
 They have been told there is no money available to help them.
-They are living in one room of the house because it has been flooded and is in terrible condition.
+They live in one room of the house because it has been flooded and is in terrible condition.

 This year, instead of paying for four people to go on the Mexico trip, we, as a congregation, will make a trip to this pastor's home and help them.